Our Local Offer

 Our SENDCO or Deputy SENDCO also attend annual reviews of students with EHC plans in Year 6.
 Identified

-students, including those joining the Resourced Provision (DSP), have additional opportunities to visit their ‘new’
+students, including those joining the Resourced Provision (The Lighthouse), have additional opportunities to visit their ‘new’ school prior to starting in September.

-Leader of Reading Development work together to conduct the assessments and make effective use of the outcomes.
+On entry to our school, all students complete a range of online reading and writing assessments.
+Our SENDCO and Literacy Lead work together to conduct the assessments and make effective use of the outcomes.
 As a result of this initial assessment, identified students’ complete additional assessments.
 This includes, for example, screening for Dyslexia and further assessments into the student’s cognition and learning profile.
-If a student joins our school into years 7 – 11 mid-term, assessment information will be taken from the previous school and a decision will be made whether further assessment is needed to identify a students’ specific learning needs.
+If a student joins our school into years 7 – 11 mid-term, assessment information will be taken from the previous school, and a decision will be made whether further assessment is needed to identify a students’ specific learning needs.
 Information is also gathered by observing a student in the classroom or other learning space and looking at the work s/he completes.

-On an educational basis, we evaluate the impact of the additional support we have provided for students with an
+On an educational basis, we evaluate the impact of the additional support we have provided for students with an identified SEND.
+This includes: the quality of personalisation which takes place in the classroom; the quality of the in class support provided by HLTAs and TAs in collaboration with the class teacher; the quality of interventions

-reviewing and reflect on their learning and achievements at, and prior to, review meetings, such as those related
+Students regularly evaluate their work in lessons; attend review meetings; contribute to target setting and reviewing and reflect on their learning and achievements at, and prior to, review meetings, such as those related to an EHC Plan.

-Where appropriate students are assigned a mentor or key worker whom they meet regularly to review
+Where appropriate students are assigned a mentor or key worker whom they meet regularly to review achievement and progress, to acknowledge success and address any concerns.

 Most of our assessment practice takes place on a daily basis in lessons.
 Teachers question students, look at their